Skip to main content

 6. James Street: Buzz-worthy

-James Street is one of Brisbane's favourite lifestyle precincts - a haven of delicious eateries and classic boutiques.
+James Street is one of Brisbane’s favourite lifestyle precincts, packed with delicious eateries and classic boutiques.

-For a long lunch, try the Thai banquets at sAme sAme, fresh Greek plates at Hellenika, or Lebanese dishes at The Green.
+Settle in for a long lunch.
+Enjoy Thai banquets at sAme sAme, authentic Italian at Gemelli, or Lebanese dishes at The Green.

 More inspiration

-Brisbane’s vibrant food scene and rich cultural offerings ensure there’s always something new to savour and explore.
+Brisbane’s vibrant food scene and dining experiences offer plenty to savour.
+Its rich cultural offerings ensure there’s always something new to explore.

 Want to bring the kids along for the next adventure?
 Find some inspiration in our guide for places to check out with little ones.